 –Robert Scaer, Neurologist and Author of The Body Bears the Burden

 o matter who we are and where we come from, we all experience stress in a variety of ways.
 In fact, stress is such a part of the fabric of our daily lives that we are often blind to the impacts it has on our health and wellbeing.
 But like it or not, our bodies and nervous systems take a beating everyday.

-Whether it is ongoing financial concerns, workplace duress, relationship struggles, or the overwhelm of being a working parent trying to meet the needs of your family, the strain of modern life can be constant and insidious.
-Add to that the growing recognition of the impact early childhood adversity has on overall health and wellness, and the prevalence of Adverse Childhood Experiences (ACE’s) in Western culture, and we have a certain recipe for nervous system dysregulation.
+Whether it is ongoing financial concerns, workplace duress, relationship struggles, the overwhelm of being a working parent trying to meet the needs of your family, or the toxicity of negotiating micro and macro experiences of systemic oppression, the strain of modern life can be constant and insidious.
+Add to that the growing recognition of the impact early childhood adversity has on overall health and wellness, and the prevalence of Adverse Childhood Experiences (ACE’s) in Western culture, and we have a certain recipe for nervous system imbalances and overwhelm.

 The problem is that our bodies and our nervous systems were designed to manage occasional stressors and bring them to swift resolution.
-Instead we are living in a deluge of chronic stress often for decades at a time.
+Instead we are living in a deluge of chronic, toxic stress often for decades at a time.